arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

           description: |
             Returned if there is a conflict storing the graph.
-This can occur either if a graph with this name is already stored, or if there is one edge definition with a the same edge collection but a different signature used in any other graph.
+This can occur either if a graph with this name is already stored, or if there is one edge definition with the same edge collection but a different signature used in any other graph.
           content:
             application/json: